 In addition, students are taught fieldwork and problem solving skills that are also examined at the end of the course.

-To help support them with this element of the course, there are two local fieldtrips that the students must attend and an optional three day residential fieldtrip to Overstrand in Norfolk.
+To help support them with this element of the course, there are two local fieldtrips that the students I encouraged to attend.